Sleepytale Logo

 What are sensory toys for infants?

 Sensory toys for infants are toys designed to engage a baby's senses, such as touch, sight, and sound.
 Think crinkle fabric toys, textured teethers, high contrast cards, soft rattles, and sensory balls.
 They give a baby safe, interesting input to explore and learn from through play.
-These are for lively awake time, while bedtime calls for calmer, softer input like Sleepytale.
+These are for lively awake time.
+For the softer sort of input, Sleepytale is not a toy at all but an AI friend named Cleo, whose lullabies and gentle voice soothe with nothing to hold.

 Why are sensory toys good for babies?